 Founded after the Norman Conquest, what was originally a medieval royal fortification later become the official home to Norwich Museum in 1894.
 It’s one of Norwich’s 12 heritage sites, and one of the city’s main attractions.

 You’ll find archaeological exhibits alongside natural history galleries and a staggering amount of art from the region.
 The castle itself is of course, also a historical monument to be admired.

 You can spend quite a few hours taking in all the artefacts and information boards to learn more about this, one of the top things to do in Norfolk.
 You definitely need to go for a day out in Norwich!

 5. Catch a thrilling performance at Hippodrome Circus

 No day out in Norfolk is complete without catching a show at the famous Hippodrome Circus in Great Yarmouth – it’s definitely a few hours of magic you don’t want to miss out on.

 As Britain’s last-surviving full circus building that was put up in 1903, the Hippodrome has all the elements of a classic circus spectacle.
 You’ll get a kick out of its circular design and cozy audience seating for sure!

 The lively entertainment within is a huge contrast to the languid seaside atmosphere outside, making it a great schedule insert when you’re done with garden walks.
-Not convinced?
-It once hosted magicians like Houdini and the mime master Charlie Chaplin.
-You’re guaranteed a riveting show.

 6. Bask in tranquil nature at the Sheringham Estate